wisdom2608/application_and_k8s_manifests/README.md

 ```

-## Step 3: We need to update the k8s manifest(deploy.yml) file with the latest image tag after the image is built and pushed to dockerhub successfully.
+**Step 3: We need to update the k8s manifest(deploy.yml) file with the latest image tag after the image is built and pushed to dockerhub successfully**

 - In the same workflow file, we add the steps for the image tag update.
 **There  two ways to update the image tag in the Kubernetes manifests(deploy.yml) file**: